Addendum for Infection Prevention and Control within Neonatal Settings (NNU)

 - were born outside Scotland

-- have previously been positive with a Multidrug Resistant Organism (MDRO)
+- have previously been positive with a Meticillin Resistant Organism (MDRO), or any alert organism or alert condition as found in Appendix 13.

 From mothers who have: